evgz1979/fxcm/README.md

 5. One video demonstrate how to backtest strategies in Visual Studio via FXCM data On QuantConnect LEAN platform at <a href="https://www.youtube.com/watch?v=m6llfznP4d4">here</a>

 ## Release:
+01/12/2020:
 We did a release on demo on 1/12/2020 to improve the Rest API.
 With that said, Our REST API wrapper fxcmpy has been updated, you need to install the latest fxcmpy version at 1.2.6.
-Here is the link where you can find the library: https://pypi.org/project/fxcmpy/#files Please have in mind that just with pip install fxcmpy it might not work as it won’t update the library, please use below command. pip install python-socketio pip install –U fxcmpy
+Here is the link where you can find the library: https://pypi.org/project/fxcmpy/#files Please have in mind that just with pip install fxcmpy it might not work as it won’t update the library, please use below command.

+pip install python-socketio

+pip install –U fxcmpy

+01/24/2020:
+We will release to live account coming weekend at 01/24/2020.
+Please refer to the above release and make sure your code is working on demo and get prepared.
+Please contact us at api@fxcm.com if you have any questions.

 ## Note:
 o	This is for personal use and abides by our [EULA](https://www.fxcm.com/uk/forms/eula/)